cartesi/rollups-contracts/.changeset/calm-panthers-retire.md

 "@cartesi/rollups": major
 ---

-Modified the `OutputValidityProof` struct:
+Modified the `OutputValidityProof` struct

--   Collapsed the `vouchersEpochRootHash` and `noticesEpochRootHash` fields into a single `outputsEpochRootHash` field
+-   Removed all fields

+-   Added an `outputIndex` field

--   Added an `inputRange` field
+-   Added an `outputHashesSiblings` field